-specifies that text supplied in the TXT parameter is displayed in positions 2 through 7 of the display while the data set is open.
-The display is steady (not flashing) and is enclosed in parentheses.
-The display is also written to the tape pool console (routing code 3, descriptor code 7).
+specifies that text supplied in the TXT parameter will be displayed in positions 2 through 7 of the display while the data set is open.
+The display will be steady (not flashing) and will be enclosed in parentheses.
+The display will also be written to the tape pool console (routing code 3, descriptor code 7).